psychotimmy/picomz-80k/README.md

 Release 2.0.0 introduced MZ-80A emulation (select by holding down button A at power on).

+Release 3.0.0 introduced MZ-700 emulation (separate .uf2 files for MZ-700 and MZ-80K/A versions).

-## Instructions for rebuilding the Pico MZ-80K/A (see also the documentation subdirectory)
+## Instructions for rebuilding the Pico MZ (see also the documentation subdirectory)

 ### Pre-requisites for Raspberry Pi OS (Debian Bookworm)